 Use the fuel shut-off valve or fuel clamps to start and stop the flow to test fuel flow.
 You can also use hose pinch pliers to crimp the line to stop the flow.
 With the fuel flow stopped, remove the fuel line from the carburetor and place it in a container.

 Start your fuel flow and start your mower.
 Watch for a steady or pulsating flow out of the line into the container.
 If you aren’t getting sufficient fuel flow, your fuel pump may be damaged and will need to be replaced.

 Clogged Fuel Line Will Cause a Walker Mower Not to Start

-Check for a blockage in your fuel line by stopping your fuel flow, removing the end of hose from a section of fuel line furthest from the fuel tank.
+Check for a blockage in your fuel line by stopping your fuel flow, and removing the end of the hose from a section of the fuel line furthest from the fuel tank.
 Place the hose in a container and start the fuel flow.

 Make sure the container is placed lower than the fuel tank.
 Fuel cannot run uphill without the help of a fuel pump.
 If you are not getting sufficient flow, you will need to remove the line and remove the restriction.

 Solution: Remove the fuel line from the mower and spray carburetor cleaner into the line.
 This is used to loosen up the clog.
 Next, use compressed air to blow air through the line until the blockages are removed.